jdhitsolutions/DSCResourceMigration/README.md

 These are issues that prevent code in this module from converting seamlessly, i.e. without any user intervention.

 + The class methods need to use the `Return` keyword.
-I can't find a consistent technique to identify the line of code writing a result to the pipeline.
+I can't find a consistent technique  using the AST to identify the line of code writing the `Get` result to the pipeline.
 + External variable references need to be revised to use `$script:`.
 For example, many Microsoft resources use localized message data.
 This is referred to in `$LocalizedData`.
 When used in a class method it needs to be `$script:LocalizedData`.
 In my testing, *some* DSC resources are already doing this and require no updates.

 Regardless of resolving any of these blockers, I would argue that the resource owner review and validate the migration process.
 The resource may be using deprecated PowerShell cmdlets, or there may be newer cmdlets and parameters.
 There is also no way to migrate Pester tests.
 Those may need to be upgraded to reflect the change to a class-based resource as well as migrating from previous versions of Pester.

 ## Design Decisions

-These are long-term design decisions.
+These are long-term design decisions that will determine what additional tooling this module will require.

 + How do we want to organize multiple classes in a single module?
 Nested modules?
+Or is it one resource per module?
 + How do we manage friendly name vs real name for the class?
 There is no way to define a friendly name or alias for a DSC class-based resource.
 + How do we want to layout the new module folder structure?
 + How do we want to handle versioning?
 In my demo code I am generating a version number that is the next major version.
 + Should we copy old Pester tests included in the original module to the new module?
+Old Pester tests may need to be re-factored for Pester v5.
 + Should we insert a code block that prevents the module from being loaded to force the author to review and update the new code?
++ Does code signing need to be taken into account?
++ How do we handle module dependencies?
+For example, the `SMBShare` resource in the `ComputerManagementDSC` module is running `Import-Module -Name (Join-Path -Path $modulePath -ChildPath 'DscResource.Common')`.

+### Last Updated 27 May 2022